Inflation is comin' to town

 TIP: Improve your understanding of customer demand

 Consumers expect to get exactly what they want, exactly the way they want it.
-Brands hoping to connect with their customers must take note of the preferences consumers express via their shopping behaviors and habits and use that data to create a favorable communication strategy to meet shoppers where they are.
+Brands hoping to connect with their customers must take note of the preferences consumers express via their shopping behaviours and habits and use that data to create a favourable communication strategy to meet shoppers where they are.

 Fraud & Theft Concerns

 Fear of porch pirates remains high heading into the holidays.
 75% of global shoppers are concerned about theft, but location plays a big factor in how much.
-25% of US shoppers are very concerned compared to the 27% of UK and 28% of EU consumers who are not concerned at all.
+25% of US shoppers are very concerned compared to 28% of EU consumers who are not concerned at all.

 Theft concerns by location

 Package thieves are likely to strike anywhere, but some areas are at greater risk.
 Urban shoppers (23%) are very concerned about theft, more so than those in Rural (13%) and Suburban (15%) areas, and with good reason.
 From 2019 to 2020, there were more than 2.6 thousand “theft of mail” offences reported in England and Wales.
 These numbers have continued to rise between 2020 and 2021.